Katie10sfeldt/githubTest/javascript.md

 ## Day 33 - Traversing the DOM

-See notes for traversing the DOM and the get element in [dom.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/dom.js)
+See notes for traversing the DOM and the get element in [dom.js](https://github.com/Katie10sfeldt/notes-repo/blob/master/examples/dom.js).

+## Day 34 -